For a website you need four main things:

 - open source and developed by a huge community of volunteer developers and others worldwide

-- very flexible – developers can get right down into the code, change it, add bits, do something bespoke for you (design you a special theme to give you a unique layout/look OR develop software to add very specific functionality to your site)
+- very flexible – developers can get right down into the code, change it, add bits, do something bespoke for you.
+They can design you a special theme to give you a unique layout/look.
+They can develop software to add very specific functionality to your site

 - it comes on it’s own – you have to sort out the domain name and hosting separately